Executive Training on Sustainable Investments in Agriculture

 The training will be made freely available to accepted participants who fall into the following categories:

-- Non-profit organizations (must be registered as a non-profit in your jurisdiction)
+- Civil society organizations / non-profit organizations (must be registered as a non-profit in your jurisdiction) of any income status

 - Government officials from low- and middle-income countries